SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You can get $3 off your ticket price if you walk, bike, or take public transit to the Academy.

 You can also save on your admission through these San Francisco discount passes.
-The passes offer admission to a variety of museums and attractions throughout SF, so your overall cost for each one is quite a bit lower.
+The passes offer admission to a variety of museums and attractions throughout SF, so your overall cost for each one is lower.

-There are two main San Francisco discount passes that are honored at the California Academy of Sciences.
+Two main San Francisco discount passes are honored at the California Academy of Sciences.

 CityPass: This is the most popular pass.
-It offers admission to this San Francisco museum as well as the Aquarium of the Bay and the Exploratorium or the SF Museum of Modern Art.
-It also includes a 60-minute bay cruise as well as other discounts.
-The discount will save you up to 40%.
+It offers admission to this San Francisco museum and a ticket for a 60-minute Bay Cruise.
+You can also select two more attractions to visit including the Aquarium of the Bay, the Exploratorium, the SF Zoo, SF Museum of Modern Art and the Walt Disney Museum.
+The discount will save you up to 46%.

 >> Visit the CityPass site to learn more and pick up your pass today